alexmaurer-madis/statusled/README.md

 StatusLedManager slm;

 void setup() {
-  //It is up to you to set the correct output pin pinMode(LED_BUILTIN, OUTPUT);
+  //It is up to you to set the correct output pin for your led pinMode(LED_BUILTIN, OUTPUT);

-  //Create a new led with a custom name slm.createStatusLed("ready", LED_BUILTIN);
+  //Create a new Status Led with a custom name slm.createStatusLed("ready", LED_BUILTIN);
   //Create more leds if needed...

-  //Set the desired state by using the custom assigned name before slm("ready").ledSetBlink(2, 50);
+  //Set the desired state by using the custom name you choose before to address the correct led slm("ready").ledSetBlink(2, 50);
 }